vyomaa/machine-failure-prediction/README.md

     ```sh
     cd machine-failure-prediction
     ```
-3. Install the required dependencies:
-    ```sh
-    pip install -r requirements.txt
-    ```
-4. Upload your kaggle.json file into the project directory (That you can get from your Kaggle account settings)
+3. Upload your kaggle.json file into the project directory (That you can get from your Kaggle account settings)

 ## Usage